zeFresk/deep-position-analysis/README.md

 - Customizable **depth** (*be carefull it grows exponentially*)
 - Customizable number of best moves to explore (**MultiPV**)
 - You can choose between exploring each position for X **nodes** or X **seconds**
+- Customizable **threshold** to stop exploring after a side gained the upper hand.
 - Supports engine configuration
 - Supports multiple games/positions per file
 - Supports multiple files